Configure Multi-Geo support for Power BI Premium

 - Delete the current capacity where the workspace is located.
 This moves the workspace back to shared capacity in the home region.

 - Migrate individual workspaces back to Premium capacity located in the home tenant.

 - Confirm that any movement you initiate between regions follows all corporate and government compliance requirements prior to initiating data transfer.

 - A cached query stored in a remote region stays in that region at rest.
 However, other data in transit may go back and forth between multiple geographies.

 - When moving data from one region to another in a Multi-Geo environment, the source data may remain in the region from which the data was moved for up to 30 days.
 During that time end users don't have access to it.
 It's removed from this region and destroyed during the 30-day period.

 - Multi-Geo doesn't result in better performance in general.
 Loading reports and dashboards still involves requests to the home region for metadata.

-- The dataflows feature (in preview) is not supported on Multi-GEO at this time.
+- The dataflows feature is not supported on Multi-GEO at this time.